 Healthcare

-Working in healthcare poses all sorts of risks to individuals, the most common of which is being exposed to and contracting diseases.
+Working in healthcare poses all sorts of risks to individuals, the most common of which is exposure to diseases.
 But there are other very real perils healthcare workers encounter everyday:

 - Radiation exposure